Niolon/XHARPy/docs/source/index.rst

 - Periodic PAW with Quantum Espresso
 - Independent Atom model
 - tsc files written by other programs
+- LCAO calculation (with optional cluster charges) using ORCA/NoSpherA2

 The library has been written with extensibility in mind.
 You can look at the f0j_sources folder for examples how to write a new atomic form factor source.
+If you want to develop without touching the library itself you can have a look at the custom\_function\_source, This source exposes the functions, that are called during the refinement.

 Refinement itself relies heavily on JAX for the automatic generation of gradients.
 This means that new features only have to be implemented in the loss